I've been in SEO for almost 7 years now, and in that time I've wrote a ton of content myself, plus assigned a ton of content writing briefs to others.

 KWFinder would fit into your workflow in the content planning stage.
 It's a great keyword research tool that helps you find relevant keywords, how often they're searched, and how difficult they might be to rank for.

 In my experience, it's better at delivering accurate search volumes for low-competition keywords compared to Ahrefs or Semrush (see here if you're interested).
-The trends data over time is really good too, and new trends are picked up quickly.
-It's also helpful to visualize seasonality, as you can see above with the ‘pumpkin recipes' example.
+The trends data over time is good too, and new trends are picked up quickly.
+It's helpful to visualize seasonality, as you can see above.

 You can get great keyword suggestions starting with a seed idea.
 For example, if I thought that ‘infographic templates' was too difficult to rank for, I could see what related keywords have search volume to pursue instead, and filter the results: